yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 	![Picture 5646](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image32.png)

-	*By selecting these two columns, a transformation will be applied to join to the **DimProductSubcategory** table, and then include these columns.
+	*By selecting these two columns, a transformation will be applied to join the **DimProductSubcategory** table, and then include these columns.
 The **DimProductCategory** column is, in fact, another related table in the data source.*

 9. Uncheck the **Use Original Column Name as Prefix** checkbox.